davedittrich/python_secrets/README.rst

 * Like `python-update-dotdee`_, produces a single master file for use by Ansible commands (e.g. ``ansible-playbook playbook.yml -e @secrets.yml``)

-* Support multiple simultaneous sets of secrets for flexibility and scalability in multi-environment deployments and to support different use cases and combinations of secrets.
+* Support multiple simultaneous sets of secrets (environments) for flexibility and scalability in multi-environment deployments and to support different use cases or different combinations of secrets.

-* Define variable names and associate types (e.g., ``password``, ``uuid4``, ``consul_key``).
+* Define variable names and associate types (e.g., ``password``, ``uuid4``, ``random_base64``).

 * Allow manual entry of values, or automatic generation of secrets according to their type.